MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-storage-account.md

 ## Add VM image from Azure Storage account

-You create a VM image starting from an image in Azure Storage account and then use this image to deploy VMs on your Azure Stack HCI cluster.
+You create a VM image starting from an image in Azure Storage account and then use this image to deploy VMs on your Azure Local instance.

 # [Azure CLI](#tab/azurecli)